Kangaroo mother care to reduce morbidity and mortality in low birth weight infants

 Kangaroo mother care (KMC), promotes skin to skin contact between a mother and her new-born and has been proposed as an alternative to the conventional neonatal care of LBW infants which is often associated with high health care costs due to the need for highly skilled personnel and logistic support.
 The aim of this review was to determine whether there is evidence to support the use of KMC in LBW infants as an alternative to conventional neonatal care.

-Both sexes, Camp Coordination and Camp Management (CCCM), Child health, Conflict, Displaced population, Earthquake, Endocrine and metabolic diseases, Epidemic, Extreme violence, Gastrointestinal infections, Health, Infections and infectious diseases (all), Maternal and perinatal health, Neonates/infants, Nervous system and neurologic diseases, Non-communicable diseases (all), Nutrition, Population displacement, Respiratory infections
+Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Conflict, Displaced population, Earthquake, Endocrine and metabolic conditions, Epidemic/Endemic, Extreme violence/Accidents, Gastrointestinal/Abdominal conditions, Health, Infections and infectious diseases (all), Maternal and perinatal health, Neonates/infants, Nervous system and neurologic conditions, Non-communicable diseases (all), Nutrition, Population displacement, Respiratory conditions